sauravdosi/mediffuse/README.md

 Thanks to all the authors: Saurav Dosi, Pratiksha Aigal, Varad Abhyankar and Animesh Maheshwari.

+Thanks to Professor Tian, for the opportunity to work on a novel project as a part of CS 6384 - Computer Vision Graduate course.

 We welcome contributions and feedback!

 ## 📄 License